Hot Fun in the Summertime: Residential Pools, Safety, and the Law

 Hundreds of children drown every year, with unintentional drowning a leading cause of death.
 Around 60 percent of these drowning deaths occur in pools, with most of these tragedies occurring in home pools, not public ones.
 Children under the age of five comprise 75 percent of all drowning deaths that happen in pools and spas.

-Deadly Drains: Hundreds of Pounds of Suction Force
+Pool Drain Accidents: Hundreds of Pounds of Suction Force

 The Virginia Graeme Baker Pool & Spa Safety Act, the primary federal law on the subject, strives to prevent accidental drownings arising from the powerful suction of hot tub and pool drains.
 The seven-year-old child for whom the law is named, the granddaughter of former Secretary of State James Baker III, became trapped by the powerful suction of a hot tub drain, and not even the adults who worked hard enough that they broke the drain cover were able to free her.